MosheG23/MosheG23/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🎓 &nbsp; Studying Computer Science at Holon Institute of Technology.
-- 🌱 &nbsp; Learning more aboutWeb Development, Data Mining and Machine Learning.
+- 🌱 &nbsp; Learning more about Web Development, Data Mining and Machine Learning.

 <h3>🛠 Tech Knowledge</h3>